Bisbee massacre: Posse captures suspects

 The Copper Queen Mine offered a reward of $2,000 for the arrest and conviction of the Cowboys.
 Since four of the robbers wore masks, it was at first difficult to trace them.

 Riders from Bisbee immediately left for the county seat in Tombstone to notify Cochise County Sheriff Jerome L. Ward.
 Deputy Daniels immediately formed two posses.
 The first posse immediately left in pursuit of the murderers.
 It included John Heath who was later convicted of planning the robbery.
 He rode with Nathan Waite and Henry Frost (a local gambler and acquaintance of John Heath).
 Waite and Heath were deputized by Daniels.

 The second posse rode out after daybreak on December 9.
 Daniels' posse soon caught up with Heath's posse.
 During the manhunt, Heath noticed that the outlaws' tracks separated with three horsemen going east and the two others going south.
-Heath brought this to Daniel's attention, but Daniels didn't believe Heath.
+Heath brought this to Daniels' attention, but Daniels didn't believe Heath.
 Heath, Waite, and Frost followed the southbound tracks and finally lost the trail of their quarry outside Tombstone.
 Daniels doggedly followed the other tracks and eventually lost that trail.
 He returned to Bisbee empty-handed.

 Exhausted, the three men spent the night in Tombstone.
 Since Sheriff Ward was absent, they met with Under-Sheriff Wallace, and then returned to Bisbee.
 Heath and Waite were arrested the following day.
 Waite was released, but Heath was held in jail as a suspected accomplice.
 When Heath was tried for his role in the robbery, Daniels testified that Heath was trying to mislead the posse when he pointed out that the trail had split.

 Because he had neglected to wear a mask, "Tex" Howard was quickly identified as one of the robbers.
 After further investigation, Deputy Daniels was able to determine the names of the other four men suspected of being involved.
 Suspicion fell upon Heath as he was acquainted with Howard and had been seen in the company of the other four men at Buckles' ranch.
 The first of the outlaws to be apprehended was Daniel "York" Kelly.
 Kelly was caught near Deming, New Mexico.

 "Tex" Howard and "Red" Sample made the mistake of returning to their old haunts in Clifton, Arizona.
 While there, the outlaws visited with bartender Walter Bush.
 After the two men left town, Bush notified authorities.
 A posse was assembled and within a matter of days, Howard and Sample were captured and placed in jail.
 Daniel W. Dowd and William E. Delaney had, as Heath had seen by their horse tracks, left the others outside Bisbee and traveled to Sonora, Mexico.
 Dan Dowd was captured by Deputy Daniels across the Mexican border in Los Corralitos, Sonora.
 William Delaney was apprehended by Deputy Daniels with the aid of Deputy Sheriff Robert Hatch in the town of Minas Prietas, Sonora where he had been detained after getting in a brawl with a local mine foreman.
 Given the reward, Mexican authorities were glad to release him to the Americans.